akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The half-sisters married well and moved away.
 Avice wrote once, years later, a letter that might have been an apology.
 Beatrice answered it warmly.
 They never met again.

-Sir Guy de Montfort, who claimed kinship to the great house of Évreux, never regained his family's favour.
+Sir Guy de Montfort, who claimed kinship to the great house of Évreux, never regained his family’s favour.
 Some said he took the cross and sailed for the Holy Land, seeking redemption in the blood of infidels.
 Others whispered he walked the pilgrim roads to Rome, a nameless penitent among thousands, his sins too heavy for any shrine to lift.
 No certain word of him ever reached England again.

 The nurse at the river-bend eventually sold her farm and moved into the hall.
 She swore the goose remembered her, and Beatrice never corrected her.